fasterwp/haru/README.md

 ### Import demo content

-You can find the demo content in the /xml folder (file name masa-demo-content.xml).
+You can find the demo content in the /xml folder (file name haru-demo-content.xml).
 Inside your WordPress dashboard, go to Tools > Import, install WordPress Importer if necessary and run the importer.

-If you installed and activated the Widget Importer & Exporter plugin go to Tools > Widget Importer & Exporter, select the masa.wie file from the /xml folder and Import widgets.
+If you installed and activated the Widget Importer & Exporter plugin go to Tools > Widget Importer & Exporter, select the haru.wie file from the /xml folder and Import widgets.

 ### Setup Genesis, widgets & all